hurricane/gethurricane.org/README.markdown

-This is the files for the gethurricane.org website.
+This is the files for the Hurricane GitHub page.